mbal/parsifal/README.md

 Features
 --------

-- Purely functional implementation
+- Purely functional implementation;
-- Implements most of the combinators in Parsec.
+- Implements most of the combinators in Parsec;
-- Easily creates lexers for programming languages
+- Easily creates lexers for programming languages;
-- Can report user defined errors
+- Can report user defined errors;
-- Nice syntax, based on Haskell's DO notation, but also support for desugared expressions, like `>>=`
+- Nice syntax, based on Haskell's DO notation, but also support desugared expressions, like `>>=`.

 This library is intended for parsing all kinds of text, but the main support is for programming languages and data formats with programming-like syntax, such